thequbit/yapot/README.md

 This is a library (tool) that makes PDF -> Text as easy as possble by doing a lot of the hard stuff for you!

-You will need ImageMagick and Tesseract to use yapot.
+You will need ImageMagick, Tesseract, and QPDF to use yapot.

     Ubuntu
     ------
     > sudo apt-get install imagemagick libmagickcore-dev
     > sudo apt-get install tesseract-ocr
+    > sudo apt-get install qpdf

 To use yapot, do the following: